 We appreciate that it isn’t always cheap but having space to meet the media in a controlled environment can often make or break a meeting.

 The enormous hidden benefit of having some kind of booth presence on the show floor is also the prospect of ‘passing trade’ from a high footfall video game event such as GDC.

 Journalists, fans and even potential partners will often walk past and be interested in your game and you never know where a discussion will lead.
 If you’re not on the show floor then this won’t happen.

-Taking space in GDC Play can be great for emerging Indies to showcase their titles.
+For example, taking space in GDC Play can be great for emerging Indies to showcase their titles.
 GDC Play takes places in another hall to the main event which is the South Hall but is no less important.

-GDC Play exhibit packages include a standalone tabletop with monitor, keyboard, speakers, internet connection, and access to a networking lounge for meetings.
+GDC Play exhibit packages include a standalone tabletop with a monitor, keyboard, speakers, internet connection, and access to a networking lounge for meetings.

 So what’s the downside?

 The downside of this is similar to what we have said above.
 You’ll need to have people continually manning your stand area, so you’ll need more than one person for toilet breaks, food breaks and media meetings.

 Also, if you have a VR title, then it may be the space here isn’t right for you to set up if you have dreams of an optimised HTC Vive area to demo your game in.

 You’ll also need to find a way of securing your valuables overnight.